|

 (USA) during the 1980s, as one of the successors to the

 D-1118.
-The units were developed for use by the Police
+The units were developed for use by emergency

-and were mainly built into police vehicles.
+services and were built into police vehicles.
 Several versions

 of the 9100 were introduced over the years.